VIBE Review¶

 Requirement and Group Proxies¶

-For more expressive templates, use req() and group() functions that return rich proxy objects with boolean logic and property access.
+Use req() and group() functions that return rich proxy objects with boolean logic and property access.
+For static requirement metadata (label, description, help, example text), use question(id) — see Template Functions, Filters & Metadata.

 The req() Function¶